Carina-P/Love-Pilates/README.md

 The goal is to keep regular customers active and lojal to the studio but also to find new clients.
 New client will hopefully become regular clients and in the future also use the studio.
 And perhaps online classes will be something that continues even after the pandemic.
 ### Target Audience goals:
 The site users are the studios regular clients but also potential clients.
-The clients wants to know which classes are offered, when they are offered and a link to join.
+The clients wants to know what classes are offered, when they are offered and a link to join.
 A potential client wants to know about pilates, how professional the studio is and if it is a studio that fits this client.

 ### Site owner's goal:
 The studio is interested in attracting and retaining members during unusual times.

 ### Potential features to include:
-- **Quotes and photos** from people who experience how good pilates whit emphasis on workout at home
+- **Quotes and photos** from people who experience how good pilates with emphasis on workout at home
-- Provide **detail on the classes**, what you need to take part, their schedule and link to actual online class
+- Provide **detail on the classes**, their schedule and link to actual online class
 - Provide **information on the instructur** of the centre to show the competence and seriousness.
 - Provide **information about Pilates** and what it is good for.
 - Provide information on **contact details and external resources**.